julian-barker/city-explorer/README.md

 09-26-2022 1700 - Application now has basic styling and displays results data and a smap of the result location.
 09-27-2022 1551 - Application now displays the weather forecast from data received from local Express Server.
+09-27-2022 1645 - Application now displays the weather forecast from data received from Weatherbit API.
+09-27-2022 1820 - Application now displays local movies forecast from data received from TMDB.
+09-27-2022 2200 - Application broken into more components.
+09-28-2022 1100 - Application now displays local restaurants from data received from Yelp Fusion.

 ## Credit and Collaborations